Skip to main content

 Specifications

-Below are specifications for MVRsimulation’s CONUS++ terrain dataset in round-earth VRSG terrain format (MDS).
+Below are specifications for MVRsimulation’s CONUS-NAIP terrain dataset in round-Earth VRSG terrain architecture (.MDS format).

 Coverage 14,900,000 sq km